Build a Bot Tutorial

 Repeat Testing

 After fixing the issues she found during her initial testing, Akela repeats the testing.
-When she doesn't find any additional issues, she decides to deploy her bot to production.
+When she doesn't find any additional issues, she adds more intents, stories, and rules for the other use cases she planned.
+When all the use cases have been added and tested, she decides to deploy her bot to production.

 Review Conversation Data